zkSync-Community-Hub/tutorials/README.md

 We encourage authors to keep their tutorials updated.

+## Tutorial requirements

+- All tutorials must showcase how to develop applications on zkSync Era.
+- Tutorials must take a neutral stance and refrain from promoting projects.
+- Tutorials must be an original and NOT a work that was previously published.
+- You must be the rightful intellectual property owner (author) of your submission.
+- Tutorials can contain relevant external sources, only when referenced accordingly.
+- Tutorials must have working code to support the tutorial.
+- Tutorials must be provided following the [guidelines in this  repository](#tutorial-guidelines).

 ## Tutorial guidelines

 - Create a new folder inside `tutorials` with the name of your tutorial in *kebab-case*, e.g. `my-awesome-tutorial`.